WorkBuddy613/Comment-box/README.md

-#This is the attempt for comment box
+# This is the attempt for comment box

+The design doc (Comment.js) is at public/Comment.js

-Original README from facebook's create-react-app:
+## Original README from facebook's create-react-app:

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).